allbitsnbytes/wp-log-viewer/README.md

 ### Dashboard Widget

 This widget gives you a quick summary regarding how many and what type of errors are in the log view.
 You can also access the log viewer with just one click.

+### Persistent Settings

+Customize your log viewer to your heart's content.
+Your settings such as view, sort order, sidebar folding and more persist accross logins.
+When you login as your user, log viewer will be just like you left it.

 # Change Log